Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 The 5,000 acres of William B Umstead Park hosts some of the best hiking trails near Raleigh.
 Umstead’s 13 miles of multi-use paths are perfect for horseback riding, jogging, and cycling, but they’re only the beginning of this park.

 More than 22 miles of foot traffic hiking trails await, with many of them flat.
-However, some rolling hills join the mix for a more mountain-like experience at times.
+However, some rolling hills sometimes combine for a more mountain-like experience.

 Personally, we recommend hopping on the Graylyn Multi-Use Trail to find the chainsaw art!
 Our guide to Umstead outlines exactly how to reach it and enjoy the entire park in more detail!